bartoszlorek/make-bem/README.md

 ## Methods

-`makeBem` returns function that create new `bem-query` objects with methods:
+`makeBem` returns function that creates new `bem-query` objects with methods:

 **.elem()** returns new instance, being an `element` of a given `block`